YaoFANGUK/scala-basics/README.md

-# 10. Object-Oriented Programming in Scala
+# Session 2: Object-Oriented Programming in Scala

+## 10. Object-Oriented Basics

 ### 10.1 Class and Instance